 Performance-oriented course for students with at least high school playing experience.
 Participation in all performances expected.
 Students will enhance their music reading and listening skills and will develop social skills and responsibility through group performance.
-(ICOs 1, 2, 4, 5) Prerequisite: None.
+(ICOs 1, 2, 4, 5) Prerequisite: Consent of the instructor.

-MUEN 1241, 1242, 2241, 2242 A Cappella Choir (formerly: MUSI)
+MUEN 1241, 1242, 2241, 2242 A Cappella Choir (50.0903.5726) (0-6) 2 hours